Introduction

 Personnel

-An anesthesiologist with training in regional anesthesia is preferable.
-Additional interprofessional team members, including nurses with sedation training, may be available to assist.
+An anesthesiologist trained in regional anesthesia is preferred for this procedure.
+Additionally, interprofessional healthcare team members, such as nurses with sedation training, can provide valuable assistance during the procedure.

 Preparation

-The provider performs an informed consent process.
-A pre-procedural pause is completed, and the patient is positioned so that the lateral aspect of the leg is exposed and easily accessible.
-Sedation may be provided with midazolam and fentanyl.
-Aseptic technique is used with application of chlorhexidine gluconate 2% or povidone-iodine solution to the skin of the injection site.
-A sterile gel is placed on the ultrasound probe and then covered with a sterile probe cover.
+A healthcare provider conducts an informed consent process, followed by a pre-procedural pause.
+The patient is positioned to expose and provide easy access to the lateral aspect of the leg.
+Sedation may be administered at the provider's discretion.
+An aseptic technique involves applying 2% chlorhexidine gluconate or povidone-iodine solution to the skin at the injection site.
+A sterile gel is applied to the ultrasound probe, which is then covered with a sterile probe cover.

 Technique or Treatment

 The sural nerve block is typically performed at the level of the ankle.
-In the ultrasound-guided approach, the provider first locates the key anatomical areas including the posterior border of the lateral malleolus and the Achilles tendon.
-The site lateral to the Achilles tendon and posteromedial to the lateral malleolus is marked.
-The linear high frequency (10-18 MHz) ultrasound probe is placed in this marked area in a transverse orientation, and the small saphenous vein is subsequently identified (Figure 2).
-An out-of-plane approach can be performed, ensuring the local anesthetic (typically 5 mL) is injected circumferentially around the lesser saphenous vein.[8]
-Alternatively, an in-plane approach may be utilized with the block needle advancing from posterior to anterior toward the sural nerve.
-A calf tourniquet or dependent position of the leg may increase vein size, aiding in sural nerve identification.
+In the ultrasound-guided approach, the provider begins by identifying key anatomical areas, including the posterior border of the lateral malleolus and the Achilles tendon.
+The injection site, located lateral to the Achilles tendon and posteromedial to the lateral malleolus, is marked (see Image.
+Sural Nerve in Right Leg).
+A linear high-frequency ultrasound probe (10-18 MHz) is then placed in a transverse orientation over the marked area, allowing for identification of the small saphenous vein.
+An out-of-plane approach can be used, with the local anesthetic (typically 5 mL) injected circumferentially around the lesser saphenous vein.[13]
+Alternatively, an in-plane technique may be used, where the block needle is advanced from posterior to anterior toward the sural nerve (see Image.
+Sural Nerve Block In-Plane Technique).
+Applying a calf tourniquet or positioning the leg in a dependent manner may help increase vein size, facilitating easier identification of the sural nerve.

-While ultrasound-guidance may lower total local anesthetic volume and minimize the risk of neural or intravascular injection, a standard landmark-based technique is still commonly performed.
-In this traditional approach, the Achilles tendon and the lateral malleolus are visually identified by palpation.
-At the level of the superior border of the lateral malleolus and lateral to the Achilles tendon, the needle is inserted with a trajectory aimed toward the lateral malleolus.
-If a paresthesia is generated, needle advancement is stopped, and a local anesthetic (about 3-5 mL) is injected after a negative aspiration.
-If no paresthesia is detected, the needle is advanced until it contacts the lateral malleolus bone, and a local anesthetic is subsequently injected as the needle is withdrawn.[3][9][10]
-In addition to anesthesia in the posterolateral calf and dorsolateral fifth digit, loss of sympathetic tone with color and rubor of the foot may also be indications of a successful block.
+Although ultrasound guidance can reduce the total volume of local anesthetic and minimize the risk of neural or intravascular injection, a standard landmark-based technique remains commonly used.
+In this traditional approach, the Achilles tendon and lateral malleolus are palpated for identification.
+The needle is then inserted at the level of the superior border of the lateral malleolus, lateral to the Achilles tendon, with a trajectory directed toward the lateral malleolus.
+If paresthesia is elicited, needle advancement is halted, and a local anesthetic (approximately 3-5 mL) is injected after confirming a negative aspiration.
+If paresthesia is not detected, the needle is advanced until it contacts the lateral malleolus bone, and a local anesthetic is then injected after the needle is withdrawn.[3][14][15]
+In addition to anesthesia in the posterolateral calf and dorsolateral fifth digit, a successful block may also be indicated by loss of sympathetic tone, with color changes and rubor of the foot.

 Complications

-Complications are extremely rare but may include pain on injection, bleeding, infection, and allergic reaction.
-The intravascular injection can result in local anesthetic toxicity.
-Nerve damage and significant pain may occur if the needle tip is subfascicular, perineural, or intraneural.
-[11]
+Although complications are rare, they may include pain during injection, bleeding, infection, and allergic reactions.
+Intravascular injections can lead to local anesthetic toxicity.
+Nerve damage and significant pain may occur if the needle tip is subfascicular, perineural, or intraneural.[16]

 Clinical Significance

-While the sural nerve innervates the posterolateral calf and dorsolateral foot, it is least represented in the scientific literature of the five major nerves in the ankle.
-An electronic PubMed search utilizing keywords “sural nerve” and “regional anesthesia” only yielded six references.
-Perhaps, this observation may be due to the omission of the sural nerve block in certain foot surgeries as it only provides a small contribution to the forefoot.
-A study by Coe and colleagues performed 30 ankle blocks that excluded the sural nerve and reported that patients undergoing surgery medial to the third toe reported excellent anesthesia in all cases.
-[12]
+Although the sural nerve innervates the posterolateral calf and dorsolateral foot, it is the least represented among the 5 major nerves of the ankle in scientific literature.
+A PubMed search using the keywords “sural nerve” and “regional anesthesia” yielded only 6 references.
+This limited representation may be due to the omission of the sural nerve block in certain foot surgeries, as it contributes minimally to the forefoot.
+In a study by Coe and Ram, 30 ankle blocks were performed, excluding the sural nerve, and patients undergoing surgery medial to the third toe reported excellent anesthesia in all cases.[17]

-While both ultrasound-guided and traditional landmark-based approaches are utilized, one prospective randomized study by Redborg and colleagues investigated the efficacy of sural nerve block comparing both approaches.
-They reported that ultrasound guidance using the lesser saphenous vein as a reference point resulted in a more complete and longer lasting block compared to a traditional landmark approach.
-[8]
+The sural nerve block technique uses ultrasound-guided and traditional landmark-based approaches.
+A prospective randomized study by Redborg et al compared the efficacy of both methods.
+They found that ultrasound guidance, using the lesser saphenous vein as a reference point, resulted in a more complete and longer-lasting block compared to the traditional landmark approach.[13]

-Finally, some discrepancy exists in the literature regarding the amount of local anesthetic that is adequate to obtain a successful sural nerve block.
-Among the first studies describing this technique, McCutcheon only used 1 to 2 mL of local anesthetic.[3]
-However, the majority of sources recommend at least 5 to 7 mL, but caution is advised for volumes greater than 10 mL due to a risk of vascular occlusion and compartment syndrome.[8][13]
+Some discrepancies exist in the literature regarding the amount of local anesthetic needed for a successful sural nerve block.
+In earlier studies describing this technique, McCutcheon used only 1 to 2 mL of local anesthetic.[3]
+However, most sources now recommend at least 5 to 7 mL.
+Caution is advised when using volumes greater than 10 mL due to the risk of vascular occlusion and compartment syndrome.[13][18]

 Enhancing Healthcare Team Outcomes